aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

    cdk deploy

-.. note:: You must specify your default credentials and region to use the **cdk deploy** command.
+.. note:: You must specify your default credentials and region to use the **cdk deploy** command, unless you explicitly set them when you create a stack.
+   The following examples creates a stack for account *ACCOUNT* in the region *REGION*.

+   :code:`new MyStack(app, { env: { region: 'REGION', account: 'ACCOUNT' } });`

    Use the `AWS Command Line Interface <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html>`_ ``aws configure`` command to specify your default credentials and region.

+..
 You can also set environment variables for your default credentials and region.
    Environment variables take precedence over settings in the credentials or config file.

    * *AWS_ACCESS_KEY_ID* specifies your access key